sciados/blitz-frontend/docs/blitz_marketing_sales_materials.md

 ### 1. Hero Section

 **Headline Option A:**
-# Blitz: Where Affiliate Marketers and Developers Build Real Relationships
+# Blitz: Where Marketers and Developers Build Real Relationships

 **Subheadline:**
 The only platform that helps Affiliates connect with the right Developers AND helps Developers build powerful networks with fellow creators.
 Your success is built on relationships.